 5.1.3 Conclusion - Impact on normative work

-The network functions related to deterministic communication service from RAN and core network perspective are studied and summarized in clause 5.X.1.
-Requirements of management capability are identified regarding provisioning of URLLC, Industry IoT and 5GS integration with TSN related network functions etc in clause 5.1.1.2.
-Potential solutions regarding the service requirements and analysis of latency, reliability and synchronization aspects etc are studied in clause 5.X.2.
+The network functions related to deterministic communication service from RAN and core network perspective are studied and summarized in clause 5.1.1.1.
+Requirements of management capability are identified regarding provisioning of URLLC, Industry IoT and 5GS integration with TSN related network functions in clause 5.1.1.2.
+Potential solutions regarding the service requirements and analysis of latency, reliability and synchronization aspects are studied in clause 5.1.2.
 The management of general aspects for the network functions supporting deterministic communication service should be considered for the normative work:

 - New requirements regarding deterministic latency with time boundary constraints, and data packet level reliability within the survival time, e.g. the impacts on serviceProfile, sliceProfile, and the corresponding performance measurements reporting.